Do you know someone who you think may be vulnerable to radicalization? We can help.

 If you believe that ReDirect could help the person in your life, please fill out the form below, or contact us directly.
 Anybody can make a referral to us.

 To refer someone to the ReDirect Program, please download and fill out our referral form.
 Once you have put all the needed information into the form, you can email it to us using the form button, or by sending it to email@example.com.

 If you are unable to use the form, please contact us to let us know about the person you are referring.

 If There is an Immediate Threat

-ReDirect is not equipped to respond to threats resulting from violent extremism or terrorism.
+ReDirect is not equipped to respond to immediate threats from radicalized individuals.

 If you have information about a planned attack or other risk to public safety:

 - If it is an immediate threat (is happening or is about to happen) – Call 9-1-1

 - If it is not immediate but still a concern – Call the Calgary Police Service at 403-266-1234

 - If it is not immediate and you want to be anonymous – Contact Crime Stoppers